vapoursynth/bestsource/README.md

 *track*: Either a positive number starting from 0 specifying the absolute track number or a negative number to select the nth audio or video track.
 Throws an error on wrong type or no matching track.

 *adjustdelay*: Adjust audio start time relative to a video track number.
 Pass -2 to disable and -1 to be relative to the first video track if one exists.
 Specifying a non-video track is equivalent to passing -2.
-Note that the offset is always relative to the first CPU-decodable frame in the stream meaning that it may not be the correct delay when *hwdevice* and *variableformat* are used.
+Note that the offset is always relative to the first CPU-decodable frame in the stream meaning that it may not be the correct delay when *gpu* and *variableformat* are used.

 *variableformat*: Selects which of the formats encountered in the track is used for the output.
 Pass 0 or greater to choose the nth one, and any frames not matching it are dropped.
 If the file is constant format (most are) this setting does nothing.